Covid-19, families and long-term residential care

 Healthy Ageing in Residential Places (HARP) (ended March 2017)

-This project is in collaboration with Ottawa’s Bruyère Research Institute seeks to identify healthy ageing strategies for long-term residential care that allow staff and residents to live better, and perhaps longer, more fulfilling lives.
+This project, in collaboration with Ottawa’s Bruyère Research Institute, sought to identify healthy ageing strategies for long-term residential care that allow staff and residents to live better, and perhaps longer, more fulfilling lives.

-For more information on the HARP project click here.
+Find more information on the HARP project here.

 Invisible Women (ended March 2015)